-- Who could you turn to if you were struggling with your own mental health?
+- Who could you turn to if you were struggling with your own mental wellness?

-- Would you ever consider seeing a therapist?
+- Would you ever consider seeing a therapist or a psychiatrist?
 Why or why not?

-- Could therapy be beneficial for people who do not have issues with their mental health?
+- Could therapy be beneficial for people who do not have issues with their mental state and health?
 Why or why not?

 - How could our school better support students who struggle with their mental health?

 - What does it mean for someone to have a “safe space”?
-How could this be beneficial to a person’s mental health?
+How could this be beneficial to a person’s well-being?

-- Some mental illnesses simply occur, while others are triggered by an event.
-Should these be differentiated between?
+- Some illnesses simply occur (some say due to genes), while others are triggered by an event.
+Should these be differentiated?
 Why or why not?

-- Do memes and jokes about mental health mock people who are struggling or serve to de-stigmatize mental illness?
+- Do memes and jokes about mental health mock people who are struggling or serve to de-stigmatize these forms of illness?
 Why?

-- Why is self-care an important part of mental health?
+- Why is self-care an important part of one’s overall wellness and health?

-- Has anyone ever talked to you about mental health?
+- Has anyone ever talked to you about mental well-being?
 What did you learn?